cx-prog-lang/.github/features/auto_default.md

 # Automatic Default Value

-This feature enables developers to specify the default value for a data type that the compiler implicitly applies when the type is instantiated.
-The default value takes lower precedence than explicit variable initializations.
-The default value is referenceable with `default(<type_name>)` so that explicit initializers can be built based on it.
+This feature enables developers to specify the automatic default value for a data type when it is instantiated with the **automatic storage duration** (i.e., local variables).
+The default value is replaced with explicit variable initializations if they exist.
+The default value is referenceable with `default(<type_name>)` so that explicit initializers can be built on top of it.
 A data type will be left _uninitialized_ as per the legacy C standard if no default value was declared for it.

 ## Syntax